monkinng9/Docs-to-quiz/README.md

 # Document to Quiz Generator via CrewAI

 ## Overview
-This educational project is designed to transform documents into interactive quizzes, helping learners engage with and retain information more effectively.
-It uses a YAML-based configuration system for easy customization of agents and tasks.
+This educational project leverages CrewAI to transform documents into interactive quizzes, helping learners engage with and retain information more effectively.
+It employs a YAML-based configuration system for flexible customization of AI agents and tasks.

 ## Features
-- Convert text documents into quiz-style questions
+- Convert text documents into comprehensive quiz-style questions
-- Generate multiple-choice and open-ended questions
+- Generate multiple-choice and open-ended questions with detailed explanations
-- Support for various document formats
+- Support for various document formats and content types
-- YAML-based configuration for easy customization
+- YAML-based configuration for easy customization of agents and tasks
-- Modular architecture with separate configuration and code
+- Modular architecture with clean separation of configuration and code
-- Automatic generation of summaries and study guides
+- Automatic generation of summaries, study guides, and structured quizzes
+- Built-in monitoring and observability via OpenLIT integration

 ## Project Structure
 ```
 docs_to_quiz/
 ├── configs/
-│   ├── agents.yaml     # Agent configurations
+│   ├── agents.yaml     # Agent configurations and roles
-│   ├── tasks.yaml      # Task configurations
+│   ├── tasks.yaml      # Task definitions and workflows
 │   ├── config_loader.py # Configuration loading utilities
 │   └── models.py       # Pydantic data models
 ├── input/              # Input documents